 This depends on your needs.
 If you are looking to do total body workouts or practice blows to various areas then invest in a protector that covers the entire upper body.

 Or you may need a bulkier product for intensive kick sessions and only very sturdy ones with lots of padding can withstand these impacts over and over again.
 Belly protectors are quite useful for this as these are small and have enough foam to last for several years.

 Should a Coach also Wear a Body Protector during Mitt Drills?

 Mitt training has its own benefits and can help martial artists train defensive maneuvers, head movements and the important thing is that you can get feedback simultaneously.
-However, if a body protector is also incorporated, there will be more striking variations, techniques, strategies to work on during a drill.
+However, if a body protector is also incorporated, there will be more striking variations, techniques, and strategies to work on during a drill.

 Let’s Wrap It Up